Contents

 2 | The File Sizes are Smaller

-As you’ve seen, the file sizes are significantly smaller in both the lossless compressed and compressed raw files than in the uncompressed raw file, yet there isn’t a significant difference in the output files.
+As you’ve seen, the file sizes are significantly smaller in both the lossless-compressed and compressed-raw files than in the uncompressed raw file, yet there is no significant difference in the output files.
 And back to Sony’s point – if lossless compressed raw enables you to reduce the file size without reducing the quality, then why bother wasting the storage space an uncompressed raw file consumes?

 Storage is a concern for me.
-Storage costs money, despite how cheap it is.
-And the more data, the longer the transfer times between camera and laptop and laptop and cloud storage.
-As transfer speeds improve between the camera and the computer and the computer and the internet, this problem degrades.
-Still, it seems a waste of time, no matter how small, and a waste of computer and cloud storage space to transfer and store uncompressed raw files when they have no significant benefit over compressed raw files.
+Storage costs money, even if it’s cheap.
+And the more data, the longer the transfer times between the camera, the laptop, and the cloud storage.
+As transfer speeds between the camera and the computer, and between the computer and the internet, improve, this problem degrades.
+Still, it seems like a waste of time, no matter how small, and of computer and cloud storage space to transfer and store uncompressed raw files when they offer no significant benefit over compressed raw files.

-Finally, here are a few bullet points to summarise the fundamental differences between uncompressed raw vs compressed raw files.
+Finally, here are a few bullet points to summarise the fundamental differences between uncompressed raw and compressed raw files.

 What are the differences between raw files?